Controlled Tension Forecasting: Quantifying Cross-Probe Biases in $\omega_0\omega_a$CDM: Results from the Controlled Tension-Injection Runs

 \subsection{Run7: Combined Multi-Probe Systematic Tension}

 Run7 represents the most complex configuration in our controlled-tension suite.
 Unlike runs~2--6, which each introduce a single-probe inconsistency, run7 applies simultaneous but misaligned perturbations across the BAO and CMB sectors, while keeping the SNe dataset fiducial.
 This scenario is designed to emulate a realistic multi-probe environment in which BAO favour a slightly higher effective matter density, CMB prefer a lower Hubble constant, and SNe remain internally consistent.
-The resulting likelihood therefore contains mutually incompatible ridge directions, providing a clean test of how multi-probe conflicts propagate into apparent DDE~\cite{Melchiorri:2006jy,Yang:2021hxg}.
+The resulting likelihood contains mutually incompatible ridge directions, providing a controlled example of how multi-probe conflicts can propagate into apparent DDE-like behaviour~\cite{Melchiorri:2006jy,Yang:2021hxg}.